swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 Who would have thought a 3000 year old-game ago would be so well suited for our touch-enabled mobile computing present?
-There's quite a few Go applications for mobile devices but SmartGo series is a complete game changer for anyone armed with an iOS device that wants to pick up Go at a reasonable clip.
+There's quite a few Go applications for mobile devices but the SmartGo series is a complete game changer for anyone armed with an iOS device that wants to pick up Go at a reasonable clip.